SnowCheetos/AutoMoonBot/legacy/policy_gradient/README.md

 * **Application to Financial Markets**

-    In the context of stock or asset prices, the state represents the current market conditions (*and potentially the condition of the trading portfolio*).
-For each state, the actions could be decisions such as buy, sell, or hold (*or their variations*).
-The reward is defined by the total gain (*or loss*) resulting from the actions taken.
+    In the context of stock or asset prices, the state represents the current market conditions (*and potentially the condition of the trading portfolio*), the actions could be decisions such as buy, sell, or hold (*or something similar*), which would affect any future states.
+The reward could be defined by the total gain (*or loss*) resulting from the actions taken.

 This approach allows the model to continuously learn from market interactions, improving its decision-making process over time to maximize returns.
 This is in contrast to traditional models that may struggle with the dynamic and uncertain nature of financial markets.
 For more details, see [`reinforce/README.MD`](reinforce/README.MD)